Refereed Learning: Introduction

 We then show, via simple extension, that even the provers can use significantly fewer queries at the cost of obtaining an error bound that is both additive and multiplicative.
 Specifically, to obtain additive loss at most $\eta$ and multiplicative loss at most $1+\eps$, our learner only makes a single query to either the ground truth or one of the models, draws $\paren{1+\frac 1{\eps^2}}\cdot \frac 1\eta$ \emph{unlabeled} sample points from the underlying distribution, and has the provers query each model on all of the unlabeled sample points, and query the ground truth on $1+\frac1{\eps^2}$ of them.

-Next we design protocols for the low-loss setting, which turns out to be significantly more challenging.
+We focus primarily on designing protocols for the low-loss setting, which turns out to be significantly more challenging.
 Here we would like to guarantee that the learner makes the right choice even when the models' losses are close to each other, up to a {\em multiplicative} factor of $1+\eps$ for an arbitrarily small $\eps>0$.
 Indeed, in such a setting, the number of samples needed to even observe the difference can be close to the entire sample space.
-Still, determining which of the two competing models incurs smaller loss may have significant ramifications in applications that require high precision (e.g., using ML models for medical predictions based on imaging or other multi-dimensional measurements, or for financial applications where even tiny error margins become significant over time).
+Still, determining which of the two competing models incurs smaller loss can have significant ramifications in applications that require high precision (e.g., using ML models for medical predictions based on imaging or other multi-dimensional measurements, or for financial applications where even tiny error margins become significant over time).\footnote{ The purely multiplicative error setting can also be a better fit when working with competing provers.
+To see this, consider the following toy example.
+Suppose the verifier can only approximate provers' additive errors up to some threshold $\eta$ (and is unable to distinguish provers' losses that differ additively by at most $\eta$).
+Here each prover is only incentivized to learn up to loss $\eta$ if possible, but no better, since its hypothesis will be accepted with probability (at least) $\frac 12$ once it learns to loss at most $\eta$.
+Now suppose the verifier can approximate the ratio of the provers' error up to $(1\pm \eps)$.
+Here, a prover who can learn to loss 0 will do so (assuming sufficient incentives---e.g., no cost for additional computation). }

 We first concentrate on the zero-one metric\footnote{Define the \emph{zero-one metric} $\lzo$ by $\lzo(y,y')=1$ if $y\neq y'$ and $\lzo(y,y)=0$.
 Let the \emph{zero-one loss} between functions $f$ and $h$ w.r.t.\ distribution $\cD$ be $\Ex_{x\sim\cD}\brackets{\lzo(f(x),h(x))}=\Pr\brackets{f(x)\neq h(x)}$.} on $\cY$ and the uniform underlying distribution.
 In this setting, we design a protocol where the learner is guaranteed (except with some arbitrarily small constant probability) to select a model whose loss is at most a multiplicative factor of $(1+\eps)$ worse than the better model's.
 Moreover, the learner in this protocol is efficient: it makes a single query to the ground truth function $f:\zo^d\to\cY$ and has $(1+\frac1{\epsilon^2}) \poly(d)$ communication with the provers.